 Get this page as PDF

 The control loop design of a PMSM drive is a non‐trivial task.
 It involves the design of the inner current loop and outer speed loop.
-In addition, motor nonlinearity and other factors, such as switching and sampling frequencies and motor and drive efficiencies, must be considered.
-Also, to achieve optimum performance, advanced control algorithms need to be developed and implemented.
+In addition, we must consider motor nonlinearity, and other factors, such as switching and sampling frequencies and motor and drive efficiencies.
+Also, to achieve optimum performance, we need to develop and implement advanced control algorithms.

 The Motor Control Design Suite in PSIM makes this task considerably easier.
 Pre‐built design templates are provided for linear and nonlinear PMSM and induction machines (IM) with sensored or sensorless control.
 Based on minimum system specifications, the Motor Control Design Suite automatically designs all the controllers for speed and current loops with properly specified crossover frequencies and stability margins and with advanced control algorithms such as Maximum‐Torque‐Per‐Ampere (MTPA) control, field weakening control, and Maximum‐Torque‐Per‐Volt (MTPV) control.
 It will generate a complete system that is operational and ready to simulate in minutes.

 This application note describes how to design an optimized motor drive for a 100‐kW PMSM using the PMSM (IPM) Drive (JMAG‐RT) template.
-Files for this application note can be found in the folder “Application Notes\Control Design of 100‐kW PMSM Drive” in PSIM.
+You can find the files for this application note in the folder “Application Notes\Control Design of 100‐kW PMSM Drive” in PSIM.

 Please refer to a companion application note Efficiency Map of 100‐kW PMSM Drive (AN002‐01).pdf for efficiency map generation of the motor drive system using this motor.